-- IV.A.5. advancement of post-doctoral fellows' knowledge of ethical principles foundational to medical professionalism; and, (Core) - IV.A.6. advancement in the post-doctoral fellows' knowledge of the basic principles of scientific inquiry, including how research is designed, conducted, evaluated, explained to patients, and applied to patient care.
-(Core) - IV.B.
-ACGME Competencies practice.
-These Competencies are core to the practice of all specialists, although the specifics are further defined by each specialty.
-The developmental trajectories in each of the Competencies are articulated through the Milestones for each specialty.
+IV.A.5. advancement of post-doctoral fellows' knowledge of ethical principles foundational to medical professionalism; and.
+(Core)

+IV.A.6. advancement in the post-doctoral fellows' knowledge of the basic principles of scientific inquiry, including how research is designed.
-Background and Intent: The Competencies provide a conceptual framework describing the required domains for a trusted specialist to enter autonomous

-IV.B.1.a)
+conducted, evaluated, explained to patients, and applied to patient care.
+(Core)

+IV.A.7. formal educational activities that promote patient safety-related goals, tools, and techniques.
+(Core) [Moved from VI.A.1.a).(2)]

+IV.B.
+ACGME Competencies